EECA-NZ/TIMES-NZ-Model-Files/PREPARE-TIMES-NZ/docs/model_methodology/base_year_electricity.md

 In cases where plants in the TIMES base year do not have direct equivalents, we take the mean of these parameters for similar plants and apply those instead.
 We generate mean values for each of these parameters for each technology in MBIE's Reference scenario, then map these to our plants by `TechnologyCode` and `FuelType`.

 Currently, decommissioning costs are not included.
 This was also true in TIMES 2.0.
-We instead assume that plants always retire at the end of their technical lifetime.
+We instead assume that plants always retire at the end of their technical lifetime without incurring decommissioning costs.

-We assume hydro plants are maintained indefinitely (by their null lifetime assumption), and the cost of turbine replacements are spread across their operating and maintenance costs.
+We assume hydro plants are maintained indefinitely (by their null lifetime assumption), and the cost of turbine replacements are spread across their operating and maintenance costs each year.

+## 9 Transmission and distribution

+Transmission and distribution processes are created to represent how electricity flows from High voltage lines to distributed networks, including associated losses and operating costs.
+Capacity is also represented (differently per island).

+Assumptions on current transmission capacity, costs, and losses, have been extracted from TIMES 2.0 and not updated for 2023.
+Costs have been adjusted to 2023 dollars using the CPI index, and assuming that the original costs were in 2015 dollars.

+## 10 Emissions factors

+Emissions factors are defined for each commodity in the user config file stage_0_config/VT_TIMESNZ_ELC.toml.

+These are pulled from MFE data on emissions factors for fuels used in the power sector.
+Note that they include only c02 (not ch4 or n02) and are based on GCV of fuels.
+We should most likely use Gross Calorific values for other fuel inputs in the model, or at least be consistent in this approach.

+Note that geothermal emission factors are copied from TIMES 2.0.
+These may need to be updated and sourced better.
+We may also wish to add more sophistication to the geothermal factors - either adjusting these between plants, or allowing them to fall in the future if we expect greater carbon reinjection at specific sites.
+Currently there is only one emissions factor for all geothermal plants at all times.

-## 9 Adding TIMES features
+## 11 Adding TIMES features

 We finally add a few extra features required by Veda/TIMES.
 These are currently: